U.S. rebalance to Asia-Pacific gaining steam, Pentagon chief says

 “Building a positive and constructive relationship with China is ... an essential part of America’s rebalance to Asia,” he said.
 “While the U.S. and China will have our differences ... the key is for those differences to be addressed on the basis of a continuous and respectful dialogue.”

-“That’s really the whole point behind closer military-to-military relationships,” Hagel said.
-“We don’t want miscalculations and misunderstandings and misinterpretations.
-And the only way you do that is you talk to each other, you have to be direct with each other ...
-And I think we’re on track with that.”

-Hagel outlined numerous military contacts between the two countries over the past year and said the United States encouraged the responsible rise of China and other powers because they would have a vested stake in regional stability.

 The speech to the Asian security summit was Hagel’s first as defense secretary.
-But as a U.S. senator he was an early supporter of the event, led the U.S. congressional delegation to the inaugural session and has addressed the group several times.
+But as a U.S. senator he was an early supporter of the event, led the U.S. congressional delegation to the inaugural session a dozen years ago and has addressed the group several times.

 Hagel emphasized U.S. efforts to deepen ties with allies and partners in the region through both bilateral and multilateral engagement.
 He announced he was inviting defense ministers from the ASEAN grouping of nations to a first-ever U.S.-hosted meeting in Hawaii next year.